gavthedev/learning-diary/week22/README.md

 - Resolved leftover tasks and fixed previous implementation bugs
 - Cleaned up models, views, and serializers from earlier days
-- Verified endpoints with Swagger and tested API responses
+- Verified endpoints with Swagger and tested API responses No coding today, rest day getting ready for next week